Dallas chief: Charges coming for officer who fatally shot man in his own home

 The officer was in full uniform when the shooting happened just after 10 p.m.
 Thursday in the 1200 block of South Lamar, about a quarter-mile from the Dallas Police Department.

-The officer called 911 and authorities responded and took Jean to the hospital.
-He died at the hospital from his injuries.
-According to Chief Hall, it is unclear what the interaction was between the officer and Jean.
+The officer called 911 and authorities responded and took Jean to the hospital, where he was later pronounced dead.
+According to Chief Hall, it's unclear what the interaction was between the officer and Jean.
 At some point she did fire her weapon, ultimately striking Jean.

 A blood sample was drawn from the officer to test for alcohol and drugs.